Liaoqitian/Exam-Generation/README.md

 For detailed instructions to set up PrairieLearn, please direct to [Installing and running PrairieLearn](https://prairielearn.readthedocs.io/en/latest/installing/)

-*You must have Docker installed on your system for the following to work!* For Docker download and startup guide, direct to [here](https://docs.docker.com/)
+You must have Docker installed on your system for the following to work.
+For Docker download and startup guide, direct to [here](https://docs.docker.com/)

 1. Start Docker application on your machine.